What are tantrums?

 - Strong emotions – worry, fear, shame and anger can be overwhelming for children.

-Self-regulation is the ability to understand and manage feelings and reactions.
+Self-regulation is the ability to understand and manage behaviour and reactions.
 Children start developing it from around 12 months.
 As your child gets older, they’ll be more able to regulate reactions and calm down when something upsetting happens.
 You’ll see fewer tantrums as a result.

-How to make tantrums less likely
+How to make toddler tantrums less likely

 - When your child handles a difficult situation without a tantrum, encourage them to tune in to how this feels.
 For example, ‘I just saw you build that tower again without getting upset when it fell.
 How did that feel?
 Did you feel strong and calm?’

 - Model positive reactions to stress.
 For example, ‘I’m worried this traffic is making us late.
-If I take some deep breaths, it will help me stay calm’.
+If I take deep breaths, it will help me stay calm’.

 Some young children who are still learning to speak have tantrums because they’re frustrated.
 Teaching your child some key word signs for words like ‘angry’ or ‘hungry’ can help until they learn the words to say instead.
+Try using pictures to show emotions.

-Sometimes tantrums happen, no matter what you do to avoid them.
 When a tantrum happens, the way to respond depends on your child’s age:

 - For toddlers, time-in works well – stay close, offer comfort, and reassure children that you understand their feelings.